Juticalpa: City fair

 Juticalpa's fair is celebrated on 8–14 December and is dedicated to "The Virgin of Concepción".
 During this period several activities take place across the city's main streets, at the Parque Central and at the AGAO "Asociación de Ganaderos y Agricultores de Olancho".

 Gastronomy

 Being the commercial centre of Olancho, Juticalpa is able to offer a variety of local cuisine based on fresh produce, dairy and meat.

 Typical dishes include Carne Asada (one of the best offered in the country), the renowned Tapado Olanchano, Yuca con Chicharrón, Baleadas, Tacos, Tajaditas, Enchiladas, Pastelitos de Carne, and other local delicacies.

 Rosquillas, quesadillas and hojaldras are corn and cheese based; due to the extensive cheese resources, and the high production of corn in the area, the best are found in Juticalpa, specifically in the village of La Concepción.

 In late years tilapia farms have been a success in the area, giving way to popularity and availability of fresh tilapia fish in many of Juticalpa's restaurants.

 Sports

-The City's football team is Juticalpa F.C., nicknamed "Los Canecheros", your stadium is called Juan Ramón Brevé Vargas.
+The City's football team is Juticalpa F.C., nicknamed "Los Canecheros", the stadium is called Juan Ramón Brevé Vargas.